ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/04-growth-rates.md

 you will *not* be able to do a problem ten times the size in the same amount of time on a machine that is ten times faster.

+::: example
+#### Example: Getting a 10 times faster computer

 How much larger problems a faster computer solve in the same amount of time?
 Say that the old machine could solve a problem of size $n$ in an hour, and that the new machine is ten times faster than the old.
 What is the largest problem that the new machine can solve in one hour?
-The following table shows just that for five running-time functions.
+Table @tbl:problem-size-speedup shows just that for five running-time functions.

-:::: {#Speedups}
-::: topic
-#### Table: Getting a 10 times faster computer

-This table shows the increase in problem size that can be run in the same time on a computer that is ten times faster.

   Growth rate    Max $n$ (old)   Max $n'$ (new)   Relation $n$ and $n'$                        $n'/n$
 --------------- --------------- ----------------  ---------------------------------------- ---------------